VivaanMalik/AI/README.md

 #### layer
 > class Layer(ID, PreviousLayerNodeCount, CurrentLayerNodeCount, ActivationFunction = None, OptimizingFunction = StochasticGradientDescent(), DropOutProbability = 0)
 > ```
-> ID - Custom 'name' to give the layer
+> ID: Custom 'name' to give the layer
-> PreviousLayerNodeCount - no. of nodes in the previous layer
+> PreviousLayerNodeCount: no. of nodes in the previous layer
-> CurrentLayerNodeCount - no. of nodes in the layer being defined
+> CurrentLayerNodeCount: no. of nodes in the layer being defined
-> ActivationFunction - class of the activation function, if None its passed without being modified
+> ActivationFunction: class of the activation function, if None its passed without being modified
-> OptimizingFunction - class of the Optimization function, SGD by default
+> OptimizingFunction: class of the Optimization function, SGD by default
-> DropOutProbability - probability to drop nodes out, 0 by default
+> DropOutProbability: probability to drop nodes out, 0 by default
 > ```

 ---